-This example restores the snapshot "my_snapshot" of search index "customer_index"
+This example restores the snapshot "my_snapshot" of search index "customer_index". index snapshot restore --i customer index --s my snapshot

 The index restore list command returns a list of all the restored index snapshots of Advanced Matching Module.
 The details in the tabular format includes the name of the index and its restore status.
 It also gives the shard-wise restoration details, such as the total time taken in restoring each shard, the status, and restoration description.